nikitakot/nestjs-boilerplate/article/article-devto.md

 # Conclusion

 We are finally done with our app boilerplate!
 Check nestjs documentation to add more useful features to your application.
-When deploying to production environment don't forger to secure your Prisma and databse.
+When deploying to production environment don't forger to secure your Prisma layer and database.

-You can find the final code here.
+You can find the final code [here]().